-To learn more about Bark's Screen Time & Web Filtering see here.
+To learn more about Bark's Screen Time & Web Filtering click here.

-Watch this video to learn set up Bark's Screen Time on an Android device.
+Watch this video to set up screen time & web filtering on an Android device.
 If you'd like some additional tips — or if the video doesn't play — follow the step-by-step instructions written below.

 STEP 1: Grab hold of your child's Android device.

-STEP 2: Open the web browser app, which is most commonly the Chrome app, and type in the following:
+STEP 2: Open the web browser app (commonly the Chrome app) and type in bark.us/android.

 A Quick Note About Family Link: